vijai-veerapandian/myweather-app/README.md

 npm run build
 ```

 It correctly bundles React in production mode and optimizes the build for the best performance.
-The build is minified and the filenames include the hashes.
+The build is minified, and the filenames include the hashes.
 Your app is ready to be deployed!

 ### Deployment